GervinFung/adonis-os-blog/README.md

 # **My Blog - Adonis OS Blog**

+_Note: check out [Adonix-Blog](https://github.com/GervinFung/adonix-blog)_ as it is a remake of my blog, things just got out of hand for this repo

 A blog post that simulate an OS and has 3 apps

 | App                | Why                                                                                                                       |